Home » DIY » Build It » Small Step Stool | Easy One Board Project

-I love a great challenge, this month's theme is one board project.
+I love a great challenge.
+This month’s theme is a one-board project.
 I decided to make a small step stool using one reclaimed board.

 Overview

-How to make a simple stool.
-It's perfect to reach those upper kitchen cupboards, rest your feet, extra height for a closet.
-Also great for kids who may need a little time out.
+How to make a simple stool: It’s perfect for reaching those upper kitchen cupboards, resting your feet, and adding extra height to a closet.
+It’s also great for kids who may need a little time out.

 Materials